 \subsection{Unique strong solutions: \tref{l:13}}

-We next turn to the construction of unique strong solutions to ISDE \eqref{:12q}.
-In \tref{l:13}, we establish the existence of such strong solutions and prove their pathwise uniqueness under suitable conditions.
-To this end, we introduce the notion of the tail decomposition of $ \mu $.
+We next turn to the construction of unique strong solutions to the ISDE \eqref{:12q}.
+In \tref{l:13}, we establish the existence of strong solutions and prove their pathwise uniqueness under suitable conditions.
+To this end, we introduce the notion of the tail decomposition of the underlying RPF.